 This word looks simple but it’s unique in that it’s a pretty old word that’s not used often these days.

 Dowdy (adjective) is used to describe something that’s old and shabby, not modern or stylish.

 Maybe she’s having a bad day.
 I’ve never seen her wearing anything so dowdy before.

-Here’s a word that not only looks funny but sounds funny too when you say it out loud.
-Try it!
+Here’s a word that not only looks funny but sounds funny too.
+Try saying it out loud!